Cognitive and Behavioural Therapies London | Milan | Rome | Online

 Mindfulness-based Cognitive Therapy (MBCT) is combination of mindfulness techniques with CBT designed to increase understanding and management of thoughts and emotions and alleviate distress.

-Cognitive Analytic Therapy collaboratively examines the way a person thinks, feels and acts.
-CAT will allow you to gain understanding in your behaviour today and how past events and relationships have impacted you.
+Cognitive Analytic Therapy examines the way a person thinks, feels and acts.
+CAT will allow you to gain understanding in your behaviour today and how past events have impacted you.

 Dialectical Behavioural Therapy (DBT) is a treatment that is based on Cognitive Behavioural Therapy (CBT) and his been adapted to address emotions of a higher intensity that what CBT addresses.